ComBEE-UW-Madison/OmicsStudyGroup/README.md

 - October 31st: CANCELLED
 - November 14th: Ben Peterson, Genome/Metagenome Assembly
 - November 21st: Ben Peterson, Phylogenetics & Tree-thinking
-- December 5th: Elizabeth McDaniel, Best Practices in Metagenomic Binning
+- December 12th: Elizabeth McDaniel, "Best" Practices in Metagenomic Binning and Annotation
-- December 12th: Elizabeth McDaniel, Annotations Databases and Methods

 If you have any suggestions for improving 'Omics Study Group, potential sessions, or leading your own session, please contact the ComBEE team!